 You won’t even have to make a trip to Whole Foods to satisfy your vegan snack cravings.

 If you’re nervous about shopping for snacks and other processed foods as a vegan – we get it.
-There certainly can be some gray areas as to whether or not particular snack foods are vegan (like the infamous “Are Oreos vegan?” debate, which is a bit more complicated than you may have been led to believe).
+There certainly can be some gray areas as to whether or not particular snack foods are vegan (like the infamous “Are Oreos vegan?” debate, which is a bit more complicated than you may have been led to believe.
+Nevertheless, we’re going to look closer at this topic within this blog.

-But you don’t have to worry any longer because we’ve done our due diligence and found a number of snack foods (both healthy and not-so-healthy) that actually adhere to vegan standards.
+We’ve found a number of snack foods (both healthy and not-so-healthy) that actually adhere to vegan standards.
+Hopefully some of these snacks will make their way into your weekly vegan diet.

 That’s right – these super-addicting Ritz crackers your mom fed you as a kid when you had the stomach flu are also appropriate for vegans.
 They’re the perfect option if you want something flaky, salty and a little butter-y (without the actual butter).